National Radioactive Waste Management Facility - The licensing process

 The essence of the licensing decision is whether the applicant can supply a safety case that satisfies the ARPANSA CEO that the facility would not have an adverse impact on human health or the environment.
 The CEO is required to take into account international best practice in relation to radiation protection and nuclear safety.
 The CEO must also invite public submissions on the application and take any submissions into account when making a licensing decision.
 The process is shown in the diagram below:

 The establishment of an NRWMF is governed by the National Radioactive Waste Management Act 2012.

-The key legislation governing the licensing of an NRWMF is the Australian Radiation Protection and Nuclear Safety Agency Act 1998 and the Australian Radiation Protection and Nuclear Safety Regulations 1999.
-An NRWMF may also need to adhere to the Environment Protection and Biodiversity Conservation Act 1999, and the Nuclear Non‑Proliferation (Safeguards) Act 1987.
+The key legislation governing the licensing of an NRWMF is the Australian Radiation Protection and Nuclear Safety Agency Act 1998 and the Australian Radiation Protection and Nuclear Safety Regulations 2018.
+An NRWMF would also need to adhere to the Environment Protection and Biodiversity Conservation Act 1999, and the Nuclear Non‑Proliferation (Safeguards) Act 1987.

 The licensing of a facility for the storage or disposal of radioactive waste is a staged process.
 The different stages include: